 The 7 Types Of Cheaters – And Why They Cheat

-As Esther points out, infidelity is much more complex and deep-rooted than it seems on the surface level.
-And so, to understand the reasons behind cheating, it becomes essential for us to understand the different types of cheaters:
+As Esther points out, infidelity is way more complex and deep-rooted than it seems on the surface level.
+And so, to understand the reasons behind the different types of cheating or infidelity, we have to first know the different kinds of cheaters:

-Moreover, they have a deep fear that their independence might get compromised in a committed relationship.
-So, to still feel free enough or liberated enough, they resort to self-destructive behavior like cheating.
+- They have a deep fear that their independence might get compromised in a committed relationship.
+So, to still feel free or liberated enough, they resort to self-destructive behavior like cheating

 2. Types of cheaters – The wounded one

 In fact, a study points out that getting away with cheating makes people feel good.
-It is called the ‘cheater’s high’.
+It is called the ‘cheater’s high.’
 Doing something that’s unethical and prohibited makes people put their “want” self over their “should” self.
-So, their whole focus goes toward immediate reward and giving in to short-term desires, instead of thinking about long-term consequences like diminished self-image or risk to reputation.
+Instead of considering the long-term consequences on their reputation or their relationship, their attention becomes solely focused on the immediate reward and short-term desires.

 Related Reading: 5 Confessions Of People Who Had Revenge Sex